-With respect to employment, the APM Project will provide longer-term stability than resource sector employment.
-The APM Project will increase the number and diversity of skilled employment opportunities in the community and surrounding area.
-A greater variety in employment opportunities would offer more sustainable and diverse career paths for youth within the community and the surrounding region and further encourage youth to live and work in the Township of The North Shore.
+With respect to employment, the APM Project will provide longer-term stability and more resource sector employment.
+The APM Project will increase the number and diversity of skilled employment opportunities in the community.
+A greater variety in employment opportunities may offer more sustainable and diverse career paths for youth within the community and the surrounding region and further encourage youth to live and work in Spanish.
+Employment opportunities will be available for residents from Spanish and other area communities.

-The APM Project will attract large numbers of workers to the community from the region, province and other jurisdictions as well as increase the number of indirect and induced support industries and services.
+The APM Project will attract workers to the community from the region, province and other jurisdictions as well as increase the number of indirect and induced support industries and services.
 There may be continued stability and profitability for current industries with more demand for local business services from a growing population.

-With respect to income, overall, the APM Project's income effects for local residents will be positive and help people to increase their current levels of disposable income.
-Rising household and individual incomes may be achieved when new residents begin earning higher incomes.
-Through the provision of new income opportunities, the APM Project is expected to help to reduce overall reliance on government transfer payments to individuals and families.
-With respect to business activity, the APM Project and worker-related spending is expected to increase the number and diversity of businesses in the community and create new business linkages, synergies and agglomerations.
-The APM Project and worker spending will also encourage people to spend money in the community.
-This is especially important for the retention of existing retail and development of new retail businesses.
+With respect to income, overall, the APM Project's income effects for local residents are expected to be positive and help people to increase their current levels of disposable income.
+Rising household and individual incomes will be achieved when current and new residents have an opportunity to earn higher incomes.
+Through the provision of new income opportunities, the APM Project may help to reduce overall reliance on government transfer payments to individuals and families.

+Concerning business activity, the APM Project and worker-related spending is expected to increase the number and diversity of businesses in the community and create business linkages, synergies and agglomerations.
+The APM Project and worker spending may also encourage people to spend money in the community.
+This is especially important for the retention of existing businesses; although, there is a limited retail sector and the development of new retail businesses is needed.
+Therefore there will be some leakage of consumer spending to neighbouring communities or beyond.

 The APM Project will expand the employment base, business sales and profitability within the community.
-Community-based businesses may have greater certainty and other similar firms may be attracted to the Township of The North Shore.
 Moreover, there is the potential for more hospitality services due to increased local demand.

-The new business and industrial activity from the APM Project will allow the labour force of some sectors to grow and expand (e.g., retail and service sector, resource-based supply chain types of industries).
-The APM Project will provide increased stability and potential expansion in the entertainment and cultural industries.
+The new business and industrial activity from the APM Project will allow the labour force of some sectors to grow and expand to some extent (e.g., retail and service sector, resource-based supply chain types of industries).
+The APM Project will provide opportunities for the entertainment and cultural industries.